 Gaio di Spilimbergo, Pordenone province, in the region of Friuli Venezia Giulia.
 This small town in Northern Italy between Venice and Udine is the starting point for an adventure called Rototom Sunsplash.
 On 13 December 1991 the Rototom Cultural Association was born and out of it the nightclub of the same name, where everything happened, was created.
 An alternative music scene, an authentic sound lab, and a stop off point for some of the greatest exponents on the world music scene: from punk to rock, reggae, indie and electronic music.
 A fusion that that is explained by the instrument that gave it its name: Rototom, able to create different sounds, just like the atmospheres that were created in this venue.
 On moving in 1997 to what would be its second headquarters in Zoppola, the Rototom Club spreads all of these genres in three different rooms all connected to create a “city of music”.
 One dedicated to rock, pop and rap; a second to reggae and African music where the typical sounds of the Sunsplash were and another dedicated to electronic music.
-Over the next nine years, it hosted shows by the Ramones (1993), Massive Attack (1998), Bad Religion, NOFX, Suede and Soul Fly; legends like the father of Afro beat Fela Kuti and reggae greats such as Burning Spear, Steel Pulse, Black Uhuru, Inner Circle, U-Roy, Yellowman, Itals, Meditation, Junior Reid, Linton Kwesi Johnson, Misty in Roots, Gladiators, Paul Moses, Shaggy, Buju Banton among many others.
+Over the next nine years, it hosted shows by the Ramones (1993), Massive Attack (1998), Bad Religion, NOFX, Suede and Soul Fly; legends like the father of Afro beat Fela Kuti and reggae greats such as Burning Spear, Steel Pulse, Black Uhuru, Inner Circle, U-Roy, Yellowman, Itals, Meditations, Junior Reid, Linton Kwesi Johnson, Misty in Roots, Gladiators, Pablo Moses, Shaggy, Buju Banton among many others.

 The Rototom Sunsplash festival was born as a self-financed project (formula that it maintains today) in Gaio di Spilimbergo, in the Rototom club in 1994.
 It does so as the I National Reggae Meeting, endorsed by the name Rototom and the name that accompanies it to today: Sunsplash, which was taken from the world’s biggest reggae event, centered on the island of Jamaica and that stopped being held in 1998.